juntao/arenztopia/content/news/Issue 31.md

 ## Story
-by Sam-Louis Alrocaet
+By Sam-Louis Alrocaet

 Since there are two updates this week, we are publishing two bonus stories to make up for the spaces taken up by the updates.

 ## Story
-by Owen Miyazoi
+By Owen Miyazoi

 Since there are two updates this week, we are publishing two bonus stories to make up for the spaces taken up by the updates.